NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Also, when people are manufacturing things, if they don't do it the right way, whatever they create or manufacture could end up killing someone or seriously harming them, and then there are, of course, people who are addicted to all these different drugs — methamphetamine, heroin, cocaine and the plethora of drugs that are coming into the United States and that are also being manufactured within the United States itself.

-So, obviously, the federal government will get involved if it involves a manufacturing situation where there's a danger to the public.
+So, obviously, the federal government will get involved if it involves a manufacturing situation that poses a danger to the public.

-Typically, they will team up with state enforcement agents, and both will go in, get a search warrant, raid a location and if they find manufacturing equipment and they find a situation where there's a danger to the public — especially if there's anything near any schools.
+Typically, they will team up with state enforcement agents, and both will go in, get a search warrant, and raid a location.
+If they find manufacturing equipment and a situation where there's a danger to the public—especially if there's anything near any schools—they will raid the location.

-They will arrest that person, and they will try to do everything they can to take all of their equipment away from them, prosecute them to the fullest extent of the law, put them in federal prison, and really teach them a lesson and protect society.
+They will arrest that person and try to do everything they can to take all of their equipment away from them, prosecute them to the fullest extent of the law, put them in federal prison, and really teach them a lesson and protect society.

 Again, these manufacturing cases are so dangerous, and there's so much on the line that the feds will typically use their most sophisticated prosecutors to deal with these cases and try to put people in prison for a long time.
 So, if you have a manufacturing case related to drugs, related to anything at the federal level, come and sit down with me.

 We'll go over the situation.
 Maybe there's more than meets the eye.
-Maybe there's a different version of events as to what's going on, but regardless of the situation, you need someone that is very well-versed in criminal defense and knows how to deal with these federal manufacturing cases.
+Maybe there's a different version of events as to what's going on.
+Still, regardless of the situation, you need someone who is very well-versed in criminal defense and knows how to deal with these federal manufacturing cases.
 The federal crime of Continuing Criminal Enterprise (CCE) primarily targets large-scale drug traffickers participating in extensive drug conspiracies.

 How to Get the Best Result in a Major Federal Drug Case?